Centennial of the Independence of Peru

-The Centennial of the Independence of Peru took place on July 28, 1921, as well as in December 9, 1924.
-To commemorate the hundred years of the country's independence from Spain, large and lavish parties were organized that were supervised and presided over by Augusto B. Leguía, then president of the country.
+The Centennial of the Independence of Peru took place on July 28, 1921, as well as on December 9, 1924.
+To commemorate the hundred years of the country's independence from Spain, large and lavish parties supervised by President Augusto B. Leguía were held.

 Celebrations

 The city of Lima was decorated for the occasion with electric lights that decorated, among other important buildings, the National Congress, the Government Palace, the Plaza Mayor and the German Tower at the University Park, a gift from the German residents in Lima.
-Some arches or porticos were also adorned with the coats of arms of the nations with which the emancipation was shared: Ecuador, Colombia, Venezuela, Bolivia and Panama, and which were placed on the avenues most visited by residents and tourists who came for the event.
+Some porticos were also adorned with the coats of arms of the nations with which the emancipation was shared: Ecuador, Colombia, Venezuela, Bolivia and Panama, and which were placed on the avenues most visited by residents and tourists who came for the event.

-There were sumptuous parties at the Government Palace, in the clubs, gala horse races, popular festivals, the great military parade, school parades, float parades, and a series of inaugurations.
+There were sumptuous parties at the Government Palace, in the clubs, gala horse races, popular festivals, the great military parade, school parades, float parades and a series of inaugurations.
 One of the most emotional events was undoubtedly the inauguration of the monument to General José de San Martín, in the plaza that has been named after him ever since.

 The Municipality of Lima presented the monument of Admiral Bergasse du Petit Thouars, which is in front of the National Radio headquarters and Washington Square.
-The Peruvian capital was visited by numerous delegations from other countries, motivated by the good international relations that the government of President Leguía had managed to weave.
+The Peruvian capital was visited by numerous delegations from other countries, motivated by the good international relations that the government of President Leguía had weaved.
 Subsequently, a book was published in which an account of foreign visits is made, noting not only the number of members of the delegations but also the quality of the characters who came to visit the country.

 Foreign delegations

-Twenty-nine foreign delegations from countries in the Americas, Europe and Asia arrived, with notable absences from Venezuela (whose government mistakenly believed that the Liberator Simón Bolívar had been marginalized from the tributes) and Chile (which was not invited because it had a territorial conflict with Peru).
+Twenty-nine foreign delegations from countries in the Americas, Europe and Asia arrived.
+Venezuela (whose government mistakenly believed that the Liberator Simón Bolívar had been marginalized from the tributes) and Chile (which was not invited because it had a territorial conflict with Peru) were not represented.

 Among the foreign ambassadors and extraordinary envoys were: